 Clients say that Kristina Nordlander is “really creative” and particularly highlight her understanding of how EU institutions work.
 She co-heads the firm's competition practice and leads a variety of EU law mandates, including EC behavioural investigations, out of the firm's offices in London and Brussels.
 “She is extremely open to listening and understanding,” notes another impressed client.

 Kristina’s work on behalf of clients has earned her recognition in many industry publications.
-Most recently, she has been listed in the 2020 edition of Best Lawyers in Belgium.
+Most recently, she has been listed in the 2022 edition of Best Lawyers in Belgium for Competition / Antitrust Law, European Union Law, and Regulatory Practice.
 Kristina has been honored with the International Law Office’s Client Choice Award for “Life Sciences” in 2019 and “Competition & Antitrust (European Union)” in 2018.
 She has also been ranked as a “Thought Leader” in Europe for Competition by Who’s Who Legal 2019.
 The Financial Times named Kristina to its exclusive “Top 10 Innovators” list in the FT European Innovative Lawyer Awards 2017.
-Global Competition Review ranked her among the world’s leading “100 Women in Antitrust” in 2009, 2013 and 2016, and among the top “40 Competition Lawyers Under 40” in 2012.
+Global Competition Review ranked her among the world’s leading “100 Women in Antitrust” in 2009, 2013, 2016 and 2021 and among the top “40 Competition Lawyers Under 40” in 2012.
 In 2015, Kristina won the LMG Women in Business Law award for “Best in Competition and Antitrust.”

 Kristina has been recognized repeatedly by Chambers and Partners in recent years.
 Examples of client praise include: